Christianalamassi/E-commerce-Getranke/README.md

-Structure
+### Structure
-The user can access the home page and the About Us page without having a profile, but to access the booking system, the user must create an account.
-Then the user will have their own profile so that they can access the booking and booking panel.
-To schedule an appointment, the user will receive a text message confirming the appointment with the ability to modify or delete the appointment.
-Also, if the user returns to the home page, they can still come back at any time to edit or delete the appointment.
+The user can access the home page and Order Here page without having a profile, but to be able to order, the user must create an account.
+Then the user will have their own profile and basket so that they can add any item to their basket.
+The user will receive a text message confirming the addition with the ability to modify or delete the items from their basket.
+Also, if the user returns to the home page, they can still come back at any time to edit or delete from their basket.

-Scope
+### Scope
+ - Make a clear and easy design for the users
-Simple and intuitive User Experience.
+  - Simple and intuitive User Experience.
+  - Add information of contact and social media.
-Create a responsive design for desktop, tablet, and mobile devices.
+  - Create a responsive design for desktop, tablet, and mobile devices.
-Add information about location contact and social media.
-Allow access to the Profile page only for client type of users Make a clear and easy design for the users
+  - Allow access to the Profile page only for client type of users
+  - Create E-commerce system feature that allow the admin to display, edit and delete the item from the shop's lits.
-Create a booking system feature that allows the users to display, edit, and delete the appointment as well as the staff members..
+  - Create E-commerce system feature that allows the users to display, edit, and delete the item from the basket.
-Create a Profile page for the user, so the user can book an appointment.
+  - Create a Profile page for the user, so the user can order.

-Skeleton
+### Skeleton
 The project uses the ElephentSQL relational database for storing the data.
 There was just one diagram created for this project.

-Surface
+### Surface
-Visual Effects

 Flex-box
-Animation
 Hover effects
-Box shadows
 Color palette

 rgba(255, 255, 255, 0.4)